CalCentral will show your expected graduation term.

 Graduate Records Examination (GRE)

-Because completed graduate applications are due late December or early January at most universities, the October test date is optimal for admission and fellowship reviews.
+If you decide to take the GRE the October test date is optimal for admission and fellowship reviews.
 Test dates later than December will delay your application from admissions review and preclude it from fellowship review.
 Consult your regional Educational Testing Services Office for test dates.